Multi-strange and charmed hadrons: A novel probe for the QCD equation of state at high baryon densities: The UrQMD model

 \section{The UrQMD model}

 UrQMD is a microscopic transport model propagating hadrons in phase-space according to their relativistic momenta \cite{Bass:1998ca,Bleicher:1999xi,Bleicher:2022kcu}.
 The equations of motion of hadrons in UrQMD are influenced by a binary scattering term and long range QMD potentials.
-The binary scattering is simulated in the cascade part of the model in which hadrons propagate on straight trajectories (unless long range QMD potentials are included) until they undergo a elastic or inelastic scattering which will change their momenta.
+The binary scattering is simulated in the cascade part of the model in which hadrons propagate on straight trajectories (unless long range QMD potentials are included) until they undergo an elastic or inelastic scattering which will change their momenta.
 The probability of such a scattering is given by a geometric interpretation of the scattering cross section.
 These cross sections are the fundamental input of the model and are taken (where available) from experimental measurements (e.g. \cite{ParticleDataGroup:2020ssz}) or from theoretical calculations (see \cite{Bass:1998ca,Bleicher:1999xi,Bleicher:2022kcu} for more details).
 UrQMD includes a comprehensive list of hadronic resonances that can be excited by inelastic scattering and thus the cascade mode of the model will resemble a system with hadron resonance gas (HRG) equation of state.
 Such an equation of state can be considered much softer than the usual nuclear equation of state implemented in the QMD part.
 In fact is was shown \cite{Steinheimer:2022gqb}, that the cascade mode can be considered almost as soft as if a phase transition was present during the evolution.

 For a dense hadronic system, the HRG does not provide a complete description of the equation of state and this additional interactions can be included in the QMD-part of the model.
-From a recent development, UrQMD v4.0 now includes density and momentum dependent potentials for all baryons, based on a chiral mean-field equation of state that is consistent with neutron star observations and lattice QCD results \cite{Steinheimer:2024eha,Steinheimer:2025hsr}.
-It was shown that with this equation of state the model is able to describe flow and hadron production at SIS18 energies.
+From a recent development, UrQMD v4.0 now includes density and momentum dependent potentials for all baryons, based on a chiral mean-field (CMF) equation of state that is consistent with neutron star observations and lattice QCD results \cite{Motornenko:2019arp,Steinheimer:2024eha}.
+The CMF equation of state is based on an effective chiral Lagrangian and incorporated parity doubling for baryons allowing for a description of chiral symmetry restoration in dense matter.
+The baryons in the CMF interact via scalar and vector fields and thus allow a consistent calculation of the density and momentum dependent potentials used for the UrQMD simulations.
+The resulting speed of sound (at $T=0$) of the CMF version used is shown in figure \ref{fig:cs2_cmf}.
+It was shown that with this equation of state the model is able to describe flow and hadron production at SIS18 energies \cite{Steinheimer:2025hsr}.